hmcts/befta-fw/README.md

 2. Open your preferred terminal and change current directory to the root directory of your test automation project.
 3. java -cp befta-fw-1.2.1.jar uk.gov.hmcts.befta.BeftaMain 'my-feature-files/are/here, and/here, and-also/there'
-   This will run the test scenarios under the local folder you specify.
+   This will run the test scenarios under the local folder you specify.  \
+   Test automation teams can write their simple, tiny custom Main classes to customise the the test suite launching logic.

 ### Run BEFTA Framework With Gradle
 1. Install Gradle 4.1 or higher.
 You can simply copy a gradle wrapper from `https://github.com/hmcts/befta-fw`.